This post may contain affiliate links. Please see our disclosure policy.

 Possible Variations

-• Dressing: Use balsamic glaze instead.
+• Dressing: Use balsamic glaze, maple syrup, or lime juice instead.

 FAQs